 • International flights to Najaf and out of Baghdad

-• Lunches and dinners and personal spending
+• Dinners and personal spending

 • Tips for the local guide and drivers